senocular/senocular.github.com/articles/js_object_primitive.md

 # The Custom Object Primitive

-The custom object primitive is value defined in JavaScript that was created to give the appearance of a primitive despite it actually being an object.
-Its creation was an exercise to discover how far you could you could go with an object to make it indistinguishable from a primitive, largely spurred by misconceptions thrown around about how values work in JavaScript such as...
+The custom object primitive is a new custom type created in JavaScript to give the appearance of a primitive despite the fact that it's actually an object.
+Its creation was an exercise to discover how far an object could go in making itself indistinguishable from a primitive, largely spurred by misconceptions around how values work in JavaScript such as...

 ## "Everything is an Object"

 False.

 Though you may sometimes hear "everything is an object" in JavaScript, this is not true.
-Values known as primitives are explicitly not objects.
-There are 7 primitive types in JavaScript:
+There are a number of values known as primitives are explicitly not objects.
+They are:

 * BigInt
 * Boolean